tomas/bowtie/README.md

 For MongoMapper models:

  * mongo_mapper
+ * bson_ext (not required, but recommended)

 From version 0.3, Bowtie is meant to be used from DataMapper 1.0.0 on.
-For previous versions please install with -v=0.2.5.
+For previous versions of DM please install with -v=0.2.5.

-## TODO

- * Better handling of types (Text, JSON, IPAddress) in #show
- * Better handling of relationships in #show

 ## Copyright